 Step up your game and try making pesto.
 Trust me.
 It's easy.
 If you can't throw 6 ingredients into a food processor and turn it on, you have much bigger issues than needing to find a pesto recipe.

 The cool thing is this is a formula.
-You can use whatever greens, oil, nuts, and hard cheese you have on hand.
+You can use whatever greens, oil, nuts, garlic, and hard cheese you have on hand.
 Pretty cool, right?
 I know.
 You came here looking for a pesto recipe and I'm teaching you to fish.
 Don't make me explain that.

 Also, I’ll give you both the formula AND the recipe, so those of you with little kitchen experience and a lot of anxiety will be okay.
 Calm down, pop a Xanax, and let’s cook.

 [makes 2 cups of pesto. scale up/down based on your needs.]